undefinedDarkness/mkr/structure.md

 - The GList* generated from `generate()` will be freed but the data within won't be.

 ### Future Changes
-`execute_command_with_progress` and `execute_command` join into one function, Instead of callbacks being passed from the API side, a single API structure is passed whenever necessary to contain all callbacks
+- ✅ `execute_command_with_progress` and `execute_command` join into one function,
+- ✅ Instead of callbacks being passed from the API side, a single API structure is passed whenever necessary to contain all callbacks
+- 	 Custom ListRow creation from mode